 This can be seen in Fig. 7.
 In the CTRL experiment, P1 and P4 in the inflow are much colder than the ensemble mean, meaning the ensemble mean forecast is too warm.
 However, the temperature at P2 just behind the rear-flank gust front is near the ensemble mean.
 The same can be seen from the difference plots for other experiments; the differences between the forecasts are approximately the same between the inflow and outflow, but the P2 is closer to the CTRL experiment than P1 and P4, meaning the gradient is stronger in the ensemble.
-In addition, the assimilation of MM $\nu$ observations at the time of Fig. 7 (2150 UTC) cooled the region just west of the gust front, and assimilation of MM potential temperature observations had little effect on the cold pool temperature.
+In addition, the assimilation of MM v observations at the time of Fig. 7 (2150 UTC) cooled the region just west of the gust front, and the assimilation of MM potential temperature observations had little effect on the cold pool temperature.
 The effect of these is that the propensity of the gust front to propagate like a density current is enhanced compared to the real atmosphere.
 Overall, however, the ensembles are able to capture the general trend of the observations well, even though the ensemble is generally warmer and drier than observed.

 Finally, in Fig. 6, clustering of experiments with and without MM observations is evident.
-This is likely a product of the near-surface nature of the observations, which is subject to the land-surface model and boundary layer scheme in the forward prediction model.
+This is likely a product of the near-surface nature of the observations, which is subject to the land surface model and boundary layer scheme in the forward prediction model.
 These both are constant across all members and experiments, meaning that the evolution of the near-surface environment has little variability.
-This issue could be alleviated using a multi-physics ensemble (Berner et al. 2011).
-In any case, these results suggest the ensembles are capturing the general evolution of the supercell reasonably well.
+This issue could be alleviated using a multiphysics ensemble (Berner et al.